chris1111/Create-Install-Media/README.md

 ## This app is for Installing macOS (Working and Testing OS X 10.9 to macOS Catalina 10.15.

-Containing also Clover EFI Bootloader revision v2.4k r4774
+Containing also Clover EFI Bootloader

 PS: (Working for UEFI and Legacy configurations) Working Inside OS X Mavericks to macOS Mojave.